calendar-gang/tar-heel-calendar/README.md

 # Tar Heel Calendar
 This is our final project for COMP 426: Modern Web Programming.
 It is under development.

+## Installation
+In order to run this project locally, you must have the following software installed:
+1. NodeJS and NPM.
+These will handle our JavaScript dependencies.
+2. MariaDB.
+(Theoretically MySQL might work too but let's not be soulless here.)

+HeidiSQL is also recommended for viewing the MariaDB databases directly.
+It can be installed alongside MariaDB.

+The database needs to be set up.
+Make sure to run the SQL scripts in `scripts/create/sql`, starting with `create_database.sql`.
+Note if you have any tables currently in the `calendar` database, they will be overwritten by these scripts.
+This is probably fine while testing.

 ## Starting
+1. Have the MariaDB server running.
-1. Run `npm run start`.
+2. Run `npm run start`.
 This will first build and then start the server.
-2. Now the app has started!
+3. Now the app has started!
 Note _you_ must manually connect to [your local host](http://localhost:8080/), Node.js will not open this up automatically for you.

 If you're only working on one end of the project, this may be a bit slow.
 There are a few other commands you can use if you feel this is the case:
 1. `npm run start-client` will run only the frontend.
 Note that, obviously, the frontend may not work very well without the backend.